 FRM Certification Exam – Part I

 - Every particular aspect of financial risk management will weigh differently in the exam (Breakup provided below).
 In order to clear the Part I exam, you are required to demonstrate extensive knowledge of all the areas laid down by the FRM curriculum.

 - You need to practice well for the quantitative section especially if you from commerce background and have not worked on quantitative problems before.

 - One great news for you.
 There are NO SECTIONAL CUT-OFFS!
-Yes you can clear the exam even in case you get a 4th quartile in one of the sections.
-Though it is highly advisable to not screw-up the high weightage sections you see below.
+Yes, you can clear the exam even in case you get the 4th quartile in one of the sections.
+Though it is highly advisable to not screw-up the high weight sections you see below.

 FRM Certification Exam – Part II

-- The FRM Part II exam curriculum has been divided into five main areas (outlined below with their individual weightage)
+- The FRM certification Part II exam curriculum has been divided into five main areas (outlined below with their individual weight)

-- The maximum weightage and focus of the exam is for the sub-areas of risk management such as Market Risk Management, Credit Risk Management Operational & Integrated Risk Management.
+- The maximum weight and focus of the exam are for the sub-areas of risk management such as Market Risk Management, Credit Risk Management Operational & Integrated Risk Management.

 - Again there are no sectional cut-offs :-)

 FRM Certification Exam Fees

-You will have to pay a one-time enrollment fees of $300.
+You will have to pay a one-time enrollment fee of $300.
 Another aspect which needs to be taken into account is the time of payment.
 The earlier you register for the exam the cheaper it is.
-For instance, the payment during the third deadline will cost you US $950 whereas the first deadline will cost you US $300 less that is US $650.
+For instance, the payment during the third deadline will cost you the US $950 whereas the first deadline will cost you the US $300 less that is the US $650.